GarfieldMa/COMP2123_Selflearning_Report/main.md

 - First, let's see the skeleton of our algorithm

 		Graph<double> prim(Graph<double> g, int root){
-			//All your code in this section find their way here😊 }
+			//All your code in this implementation find their way here😊 }
 The return type should be a graph with double as vertices, same as the original graph.

-Two arguments here are 1. the graph we want to find our Minimum-Spanning Tree in and 2. the arbitrary root that we would want to begin with.
+Two arguments here are  : 1. the graph we want to find our Minimum-Spanning Tree in and, 2.  the arbitrary root that we would want to begin with.

 - Now, let's create an empty graph `minimum_spanning_tree` for storing what we have added.